hm74nyu/reana-template-core/README.rst

           description: Sleep period in seconds
           datatype: int

-The template is divided into two top-level elements: **workflow** and **parameters**.
-The workflow section is a REANA workflow specification.
+The template is divided into two top-level elements: **template** and **parameters**.
+The template section is a REANA workflow specification.
 The main difference is that the specification may contain references to template parameters (enclosed in ``$[[...]]``).
 The parameters section is a list of template parameter declarations.
 Each parameter declaration has a unique identifier.
 The identifier is used to reference the parameter from within the workflow specification (e.g., ``$[[sleeptime]]`` to reference the user-provided value for the sleep period).
 Other elements of the parameter declaration are a human readable short name, a parameter description, and a specification of the data type.
 Refer to [here]() for a full description of the template parameter declaration syntax.

 The detailed parameter declarations are intended to be used by other tools to render forms / gather user input.
 After a user submits a values we replace these references with the given values to generate a valid workflow specification that can be executed by the REANA workflow engine.